wellcometrust/sage/README.md

 IMPORTANT: If you have a folder, It's very important you don't zip the folder, but the contents of the folder itself.

 #### About the handler script.
-Note that each model requires an inference handler script, implementing the following Sagemaker interface functions:
+Note that some models require an inference handler script, implementing the following Sagemaker interface functions:
 - `input_fn`: responsible for pre-processing the input
 - `model_fn`: responsible for loading the model
 - `predict_fn`: responsible for running the model on the input data